Junel Fe 1/20 vs Microgestin Fe 1/20

 - blood clots

 - high blood pressure

 If you're still struggling with any mild side effects after you've been on Junel Fe or Microgestin for three months, another birth control brand or method may be a better fit.
 Talk to your doctor about your options.
-Our doctors are available to reassess and write a new prescription at any time (at no cost to you)—thanks to our Complete Care plan.
+Our doctors are available to reassess and write a new prescription at any time (at no cost to you).